 The measure is based on the fees deducted from the fund during the period.
-It is ex pressed as a percentage of the average fund capital and calculated on a rolling 12-month basis
+It is expressed as a percentage of the average fund capital and calculated on a rolling 12-month basis.

-A supplement for the underlying fund's most recently available management fees and other administrative or operating costs, after deducting for discounts received, will be added for funds that invest in other funds
+A supplement for the underlying fund's most recently available management fees and other administrative or operating costs, after deducting for discounts received, will be added for funds that invest in other funds.

-Net asset value - Net asset value expressed as the rate prevailing on the balance sheet date for the respective year include transaction costs, taxes and bank costs
+Net asset value - Net asset value expressed as the rate prevailing on the balance sheet date for the respective year.

 Number of units - The number of outstanding units on the last banking day for the respective year.
-Reported in thousandths of units statement includes premiums for security lending and discounts for management costs in underlying funds
+Reported in thousandths of units.

 Other assets in the balance sheet contain receivables for unsettled trades, received after balance sheet date.
-This applies to both sold securities and issued fund shares Other costs in the income statement
+This applies to both sold securities and issued fund shares.